bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 showing Jx.)
 Ex and Ey are the co and cross polar E-field near theta=0, but at large theta this is no longer true.
 For instance, Ez is zero at theta=0, but at (theta, phi) = (90,0), Ez is a maximum and Ex is zero.
-To get around this, one then projects the x, y, z E-fields onto the theta/phi spherical coordinate unit vectors.
-This is not a good basis because E_theta and E_phi are not aligned with the dominant polarization axes at theta=0, so this Ludwig definition thing (Eq.
-14-15), which is equal to Ex and Ey at small theta, is used as the commonly accepted definition of co and cross polar beams.
+To get around this, one then projects Ex, Ey, and Ez onto the theta/phi sherical coordinate unit vectors.
+This basis has the advantage of being 2D, which far-field polarization inherently is, but has the drawback that E_theta and E_phi are not aligned with the dominant polarization axes at theta=0.
+Therefore, we use this Ludwig definition thing (Eq.
+14-15), wherein E_ludwig_x and E_ludwig_y are 2D, orthogonal at all points on the sky, and equal to Ex and Ey at small theta.
+This seems to be used as the commonly accepted definition of co and cross polar beams.
+HFSS outputs these beams directly (L3X/L3Y).

 <center><i>Figure 2 - projected surface current and resulting far field beam</i></center>